jerzyszajner/ai-keyword-extractor/README.md

 ## AI Model

-This project uses the `command-r-plus` model from Cohere for keyword extraction.
+This project uses the `command-a-03-2025` model from Cohere for keyword extraction.

 ## Installation